olinyoder2534/Wine/Modeling.md

 Surprisingly, the regression random forest model had a higher converted accuracy than the classification random forest.
 However, this is likely because the data used for predictions for the regression random forest was also responsible for training the model.

 ### Shortcomings
-* While there is ample data to train a solid model, having more observations would have open doors for more exploration
+* While there is ample data to train a solid model, having more observations would have open doors for further exploration
 * There are limited features on Dataiku for ordinal regression

 ### Conclusion